Frank Quilici

-Francis Ralph Quilici (May 11, 1939 – May 14, 2018) was an American professional baseball player, coach and manager who spent his entire Major League Baseball career with the Minnesota Twins.
+Francis Ralph Quilici (/ˈkwɪlɪsiː/ KWIL-ih-see; May 11, 1939 - May 14, 2018) was an American professional baseball player, coach and manager who spent his entire Major League Baseball career with the Minnesota Twins.
 Quilici served the team for all or part of five years as an infielder, 11/2 years as a coach, and 31/2 years as manager, then spent six more years as a broadcaster for them.
 He threw and batted right-handed, stood 6 ft 1 in tall and weighed 170 lb.

 Playing career

 Quilici was born in Chicago, where he graduated from St. Mel High School.
 He attended Loras College and Western Michigan University.
 In 1961, he signed with the Twins during their first year in Minneapolis–Saint Paul after they transferred from Washington.
 Upon entering the Twins' farm system, he rose from Class D to Triple-A over the next 41/2 seasons and was batting .277 with the Denver Bears when the pennant-bound 1965 Twins called him to the majors in July.
 With veteran incumbent second baseman Jerry Kindall suffering from a chronic hamstring injury, Quilici quickly assumed a key role in the Minnesota lineup, starting 39 games at second base during the season's final ten weeks.

 Then, in the 1965 World Series, Quilici started all seven games against the Los Angeles Dodgers and collected four hits (with two doubles) in 20 at bats and a run batted in.
 One of his doubles touched off a six-run, third inning rally against eventual Baseball Hall of Famer Don Drysdale in Game 1.
 When the Twins batted around in that frame, Quilici came to the plate again and chased Drysdale with a single.
 His two hits in one inning tied a record and sparked an 8–2 Minnesota victory.
 In the field, Quilici played every inning of all seven games, making two errors in 36 chances for a .944 fielding percentage.
 But the Twins succumbed to another future Hall of Famer, Sandy Koufax, in Game 7, 2–0, to lose the series.
 Quilici had a double in three at bats in that final contest against the Dodger southpaw.